remithr/testDo/docs/index.md

 	-[TRACE Firebase Swagger](http://52.163.83.160:7772/API-docs)<br/>
 	-[TRACE Blockchain Swagger](http://52.163.83.160:7773/API-docs/#/)<br/>

-- **1.2.1 Steps for Signup**<br/>
+- **2.1 Steps for Signup**<br/>
 1. Signup by [clicking here](http://52.163.83.160:7771)
 2. User has to Sign up from portal using valid email address and select anyone of the three roles.
-(Grower, Consumer, Trader).
+(Fisher, Farmer, Trader).
   <p align="center">
   <img src="../signup.png" width="700" height="400" title="hover text">
   </p>
 3. A verification email will be sent to the registered email address<br/>
-4. Verify the email link received at the registered email address
+4. Verify the email address received at the registered email address
   <p align="center">
   <img src="../verification-link.png" width="700" height="400" title="hover text">
   </p>
-5. Login once to activate your account and add the profile details.
+5. Login to activate your account and add user profile details.
  <p align="center">
   <img src="../signin.png" width="700" height="400" title="hover text">
   </p>

-- **1.2.2	User Authentication API**<br/>
+- **2.2	User Authentication API**<br/>
 Once the initial signup and verification process is done, you can use this API to fetch the user details.
 UserID is the value that will be used to uniquely identify the user and also will be required as a base for all the user related operations.

 API: UserAuthentication<br/>